Sean Murphy Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.
+- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics' 6.78 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.68).

-- Athletics pitchers combine to allow the most home runs in baseball (97 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (98 total, 1.7 per game).

-- Sears makes the start for the Athletics, his 11th of the season.
-He is 0-3 with a 4.70 ERA and 52 strikeouts through 53 2/3 innings pitched.
+- The Athletics are sending Kaprielian (0-5) to the mound for his seventh start of the season.
+He is 0-5 with an 8.45 ERA and 34 strikeouts in 33 2/3 innings pitched.

-- His most recent time out came on Friday against the Seattle Mariners, when the lefty threw five innings, surrendering one earned run while allowing three hits.
+- The right-hander last appeared on Saturday against the Houston Astros, when he threw five innings, allowing four earned runs while giving up eight hits.

-- In 10 games this season, the 27-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .240 to opposing hitters.
+- In nine games this season, the 29-year-old has an 8.45 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .308 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.